 Participants in fistfights or sports that involve the risk of some physical contact, do, by the act of taking part, impliedly consent to contact which can reasonably be expected to occur in the course of the activity, and are taken to have assumed the risk of injury from such contact.
-This same approach was adopted in Blake v Galloway in respect of horseplay.
+This same approach was adopted in Blake in respect of horseplay.
 By participating in the game, the claimant had to be taken to have consented to the risk of a blow on any part of the body (for the game was based on participants throwing the objects at no particular part of the body), provided that it was thrown more or less in accordance with the tacitly agreed understandings or conventions of the game.
-Since this was what the court had already held to have happened and that there was no negligence, the claimant had consented to this blow landing on his face.
+Since this was what the Court of Appeal had already held to have happened and that there was no negligence, the claimant had consented to this blow landing on his face.
 The claim for battery failed.

 The court noted that it would be difficult to envisage circumstances where a participant in sports or games will be taken to impliedly consent to negligent acts.
 It follows that, where there is negligence, there will usually be battery.

 Two 13 year old boys at school were playing tag in a social area for children of their age.
 The claimant was there in the social area working for the school as a lunchtime assistant supervisor of the children.